The IEA regional energy efficiency policies initiative was born of shared advice among Arab and Southern and Eastern Mediterranean economies.

 The IEA, supported by the Asian Development Bank and the International Copper Association and under the patronage of the Indonesian government, hosted a December 2013 meeting in Jakarta for South East Asian experts.
 Future roundtables are planned for Central and West Asia and Latin America.
 Conclusions from these talks will inform national policy making and guide regional energy efficiency exchanges, and will be published in the IEA report Energy Efficiency Policy Recommendations for Emerging Economies.

-This article by Sara Bryan Pasquier, programme manager in the IEA Energy Efficiency Unit, appears in the new issue of IEA Energy: The Journal of the International Energy Agency.
-The IEA produces IEA Energy, but analysis and views contained in the journal are those of individual IEA analysts and not necessarily those of the IEA Secretariat or IEA member countries, and are not to be construed as advice on any specific issue or situation.
-Click here to read the new and earlier issues of IEA Energy, and click here to send a request a free subscription.
+This article by Sara Bryan Pasquier, programme manager in the IEA Energy Efficiency Unit, originally appeared in IEA Energy: The Journal of the International Energy Agency.
+Through the end of 2014, the IEA regularly produced IEA Energy, but analysis and views contained in the journal are those of individual IEA analysts and not necessarily those of the IEA Secretariat or IEA member countries, and are not to be construed as advice on any specific issue or situation.
+Click here to read issues of IEA Energy..

 Browse IEA news by topic: